-- New para: Sustainable drainage systems (SuDS) are a mandatory requirement for new developments.
-120 Since 7th January 2019: - All new developments of more than 1 house or where the construction area is 100m2 or more, will require SuDS for managing surface water. - Drainage systems for all new developments must be designed and built in accordance with statutory SuDS standards. - Pembrokeshire County Council will become the SuDS approving body (SAB). - SuDS schemes must be approved by Pembrokeshire County Council before construction work begins.
-The Council will have a duty to adopt compliant SuDS so long as it is built and functions in accordance with the approved proposals. ◄ - 4.170 The disposal of surface water run-off from development both during construction and after completion requires careful consideration in order to minimise its adverse environmental impacts120.
+- 4.159 Sustainable drainage systems (SuDS) are a mandatory requirement for new developments.
+Since 7th January 2019: - All new developments of more than 1 house or where the construction area is 100m2 or more, will require SuDS for managing surface water. - Drainage systems for all new developments must be designed and built in accordance with statutory SuDS standards. - Pembrokeshire County Council will become the SuDS approving body (SAB). - SuDS schemes must be approved by Pembrokeshire County Council before construction work begins.
+The Council will have a duty to adopt compliant SuDS so long as it is built and functions in accordance with the approved proposals. - 4.160 The disposal of surface water run-off from development both during construction and after completion requires careful consideration in order to minimise its adverse environmental impacts.
 Traditional practices for disposing of surface water involve channelling the water away to the nearest watercourse to promote rapid run-off.
-This approach can lead to an increased risk of flooding downstream, reduced groundwater recharge (a reduction in the water perculating ▶ percolating through the soil back to ground water) and the transmission of pollutants to watercourses.
-Sustainable drainage systems are promoted by Dwr Dŵr Cymru and supported by Natural Resources Wales.
-They move away from traditional piped drainage systems to engineering solutions that mimic natural processes and include hard options such as permeable and porous surfaces and/or softer options such as vegetated landscape features, ponds, wetlands and grass swales. - 4.171 Sustainable urban drainage systems fall into 3 broad groups which aim to: - a) reduce the quantity of runoff from the site (source control); - b) slow the velocity of runoff to allow settlement filtering and infiltration (permeable conveyance systems); and - provide passive treatment to collected surface water before discharge into groundwater or to a watercourse (end of pipe systems). - 4.172 Planning applications must be accompanied by an assessment of the suitability of sustainable urban drainage systems. - 4.173 Source control should be an integral part of the design of most new development and developers should seek to incorporate source control sustainable drainage systems within the application site for surface water disposal into development proposals at the
+This approach can lead to an increased risk of flooding downstream, reduced groundwater recharge (a reduction in the water percolating through the soil back to ground water) and the transmission of pollutants to watercourses.
+Sustainable drainage systems are promoted by Dŵr Cymru and supported by Natural Resources Wales.
+They move away from traditional piped drainage systems to engineering solutions that mimic natural processes and include hard options such as permeable and porous surfaces and/or softer options such as vegetated landscape features, ponds, wetlands and grass swales.